VaishnaviChouksey/An-Ultimate-Chrome-Extension/README.md

 A versatile Chrome extension that allows users to personalize their browsing experience by customizing webpage fonts, colors, themes, and backgrounds.

 ![Screenshot (305)](https://github.com/VaishnaviChouksey/Ultimate-Chrome-Extension/assets/121281774/47ac77ec-ab77-4b3f-b06a-6a3f128b89f2)

+**PDF Gnenerator Chrome Extension**

+The Chorme Extension generates pdf of the selected text and user can provide name to the file.